 Set Your Concealer

 After applying your concealer, make sure that you dust a translucent setting powder over the top of it.
 It should be a light dusting.
 You won’t be able to tell that you’re wearing setting powder.
-This is going to help prevent your makeup from caking or creasing as the day goes on.
+This will help prevent your makeup from caking or creasing as the day goes on.

 For more awesome tips, check out this article!